aalemayhu/Awesom-O/README.md

 ## Releases

-Builds for Windows, Linux and macOS are availble, please visit the [release page][1].
+Builds for Windows, Linux and macOS are available, please visit the [release page][1].

 ## Development